How Black Doulas Are Changing Maternal Health Care

-For a pregnant woman, it’s an opportunity to claim complete ownership over her body and believe that the deep-seated instincts she possesses are good.
-Trusting that she can accomplish the monumental task of laboring and delivering her baby—and then seeing it come to fruition—can mend parts of her past and pave the way for a renewed future.
+For a pregnant person, it’s an opportunity to claim complete ownership over their body and believe that the deep-seated instincts they possess are good.
+Trusting that they can accomplish the monumental task of laboring and delivering their baby—and then seeing it come to fruition—can mend parts of the past and pave the way for a renewed future.

-This is the heartbeat of the work of Amber Churn, a certified childbirth doula and founder of Black Birth Nerds, who currently services women and their families in the cities of New York and Atlanta.
-She primarily takes on patients in the Black and Latina communities, but specifically seeks Black women, whom she says have a longstanding history of receiving inadequate medical care from physicians due to disparities in health coverage, patient-provider distrust, and a lack of proper prenatal education.
+This is the heartbeat of the work of Amber Churn, a certified childbirth doula and founder of Black Birth Nerds, who currently services patients and their families in the cities of New York and Atlanta.
+She works primarily with Black women, whom she says have a longstanding history of receiving inadequate medical care from physicians due to disparities in health coverage, patient-provider distrust, and a lack of proper prenatal education.

-Dealing with these discrepancies and barriers during the vulnerable time of pregnancy makes it hard for Black mothers to know that medical professionals are for them, explains Churn.
+Dealing with these discrepancies and barriers during the vulnerable time of pregnancy makes it hard for Black patients to know that medical professionals are for them, explains Churn.

-Provider distrust is a shared experience amongst the Black community and is steeped in a dark history of horrific events and dismissive action from doctors.
+Provider distrust is a shared experience amongst the Black community steeped in a dark history of horrific events and dismissive actions from doctors.

-J. Marion Sims, touted as the “Father of Gynecology,” perfected a technique to repair fistulas, which are holes between the vagina and the bladder or rectum that can lead to incontinence, by conducting routine, extremely painful experimental surgeries on enslaved Black women without the use of anesthesia.
-The 19th-century physician continued using Black bodies as medical test subjects for a host of other unethical experiments over the span of his practice, operating under the false and racist notion that Black people did not feel pain.
+Marion Sims, touted as the “Father of Gynecology,” perfected a technique to repair fistulas, which are holes between the vagina and the bladder or rectum that can lead to incontinence, by conducting routine, excruciating experimental surgeries on slaves without the use of anesthesia.
+The 19th-century physician continued using Black women as medical test subjects for a host of other unethical experiments over the span of his practice, operating under the false and racist notion that Black people did not feel pain.

-Her condition worsened, and she was finally admitted to a medical center months after her initial worries began; three days later, her family said doctors induced her labor when they learned Isaac developed HELLP (Hemolysis, Elevated Liver Enzymes and Low Platelets) syndrome, a life-threatening pregnancy complication usually considered to be a variant of preeclampsia.
+Her condition worsened, and she was finally admitted to a medical center months after her worries began; three days later, her family said doctors induced her labor when they learned Isaac developed HELLP (Hemolysis, Elevated Liver Enzymes, and Low Platelets) syndrome, a potentially life-threatening pregnancy complication usually considered to be a severe variant of preeclampsia.

-This is why midwifery and doula services have been critical for centuries, especially for women of color.
-Churn explains that African nations have treated childbirth in the family home as a foundation of culture and take pride in caring for mothers and their babies.
-Historically, it was always women who were called on to assist with birth, and they were trusted by their communities and valued for their intuitive wisdom and compassion for the birthing mother.
+This is why midwifery and doula services have been critical for centuries, especially for people of color.
+Churn explains that African nations have treated childbirth in the family home as a foundation of culture and take pride in caring for birth parents and their babies.
+Historically, women were always called on to assist with birth, and they were trusted by their communities and valued for their intuitive wisdom and compassion for the birthing parent.

-She says that during the slave trade, these pivotal roles in maternity care were broken, and that she’s now working to restore things like education, accessibility and a sense of empowerment that have been taken away from Black mothers.
+Churn explains that during the slave trade, these pivotal roles in maternity care were broken and that she’s now working to restore things like education, accessibility, and a sense of empowerment that have been taken away from Black patients.